Wounded Navy SEAL and Army platoon leader testify against Bowe Bergdahl

 "I left my observation post on my own," Bergdahl told the judge last week.
 "I understand leaving was against the law."

-During his five years in Taliban captivity, Bergdahl made "somewhere between a dozen and 15 escape attempts," he told the judge last week.
+Bergdahl told the judge that he made "somewhere between a dozen and 15 escape attempts" while held captive.

-Bergdahl previously described the torture he endured, which included months chained to a bed and years either locked in a cage or chained on all fours.
+He previously described the torture he endured, which included months chained to a bed and years either locked in a cage or chained on all fours.

-After five years, the Taliban released Bergdahl in a prisoner swap for five detainees at Guantanamo Bay.
+The Taliban released Bergdahl in a prisoner swap for five detainees at Guantanamo Bay.
 At the time, President Barack Obama cited a "sacred rule" about attempting to rescue American service members -- no matter the circumstances surrounding their capture.

 "We still get an American soldier back if he's held in captivity.
 Period.
 Full stop.
 We don't condition that," Obama said at the time.